SEB-HDEZ-G/DiamondHacks-AVEFI/README.md

 * **Requests:** HTTP requests library used for sending HTTP requests to external APIs (such as the HERE API) and handling responses.
 * **NumPy:** for numerical computing, handling missing values, numerical operations, and array manipulations.
 * **Random:** used to generate random numbers, assigning random IDs for data correction and simulation.

+You can install this libraries via `pip install`

 ### Challenges
 * The use of the HERE platform was not intuitive.
 Specially considering that the existence of a deprecated HERE Developer platform generated confusion within the team when trying to integrate the API.